enoughio/kaushal-home-learning/docs/NEW_API_DOC.md

     ```

 #### POST /admin/teacher-managment/:teacherId/approve
 - Description: Approve a teacher's application.

--process: move the teacher form temp_user table to user table and update related info in teachers table,
+- Process: Move the teacher from the temp_user table to the user table and update related info in the teachers table.
-- set isVarified : true
+- Set isVarified: true

-role- admin teacher-managment/only
+Role: admin only
--Request  :
+- Request:
     - Parameters:
         - nome
     - Body: teacherId (string, required)